-Right before we were going to remove our inspection contingency, I asked my friend who is a contractor to come out and inspect the house, too.
+Right before we were going to remove our inspection contingency, I asked my friend, who is a contractor, to come out and inspect the house, too.
 He didn’t even walk inside — he said he didn’t like the way some of the things he could see on the home’s exterior were done, and that the inside work was probably "no good" either.

 He said he wouldn’t pay anymore than $200,000 for it — and we were in contract at over $250,000!
 I immediately called our real estate agent and canceled the purchase.
 Now, months later, we still have no house, and we can see the tax credit about to pass us by.
 I still think about that house all the time and wonder if it was the one that got away.

 A: Well, the fact that the tax credit deadline is looming is really of no significance, except that it might have been the spark to your regret.
 It’s a great incentive to be out looking, but certainly not enough to warrant buying a home you wouldn’t otherwise.

 I have worked first-hand with more than one set of clients through fact patterns extremely similar to yours.
 So, I have lots of thoughts about how you can meaningfully reflect on, analyze and gain lessons from your experience.

 My first observation derives from a rule of mine: If your contractor friend is your ultimate decision-maker, then he should have seen the place before you wrote an offer on it.
 Now, it might sound extreme to your ears to hear me call him your "ultimate decision-maker," but think about it — that is precisely the power and position you put your contractor friend in.